Stretch Marks: A Comprehensive Guide

 Some creams containing ingredients like retinoids, hyaluronic acid, or centella asiatica may help improve the appearance of stretch marks.
 However, no over-the-counter cream can eliminate them completely.

-Yes, men can develop stretch marks, commonly during growth spurts, rapid muscle building, or significant weight changes.
-They're just as common in men as women, except during pregnancy.
+Yes, men can develop stretch marks, particularly during growth spurts, rapid muscle gain, or substantial weight changes.
+How common they are varies among populations and risk factors.

 Stretch marks typically fade and improve over time rather than getting worse.
 New marks start red or purple and gradually fade to white or silver over several months to years.